aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 ## Function `transfer`

-Transfers ownership of the object (and all associated resources) at the specified address for Object<T> to the "to" address.
+Transfers ownership of the object (and all associated resources) at the specified address<br/> for Object&lt;T&gt; to the &quot;to&quot; address.

 <pre><code>public entry fun transfer&lt;T: key&gt;(owner: &amp;signer, object: object::Object&lt;T&gt;, to: address)<br/></code></pre>